Institutional Review Board Policies and Procedures

 2. Assuring that all IRB provisions are complied with by the student investigator(s).
 These provisions include, but are not limited to, submitting the protocol in sufficient time to the IRB for review, proper training for obtaining consent and maintaining confidentiality, adhering to the procedures outlined in the approved protocol, notifying the IRB of any changes to the protocol, and submitting a final report to the IRB upon completion of the study;

-3. Insuring that every effort be made to minimize the risk of invasion of personal privacy and to maintain Identifiers linking the data to the respondent should not be collected unless necessary to the study.
+3. Ensuring that every effort be made to minimize the risk of invasion of personal privacy and to maintain Identifiers linking the data to the respondent should not be collected unless necessary to the study.
 If such information is collected, the faculty member should provide guidance to the student on methods of safeguarding confidentiality;

 International Research Projects